chauff/cse1500-web-transcripts/_lectures/design.md

 warning: false
 ---

-# HTML: the language of the Web <!-- omit in toc -->
+# HTML: the language of the web <!-- omit in toc -->

 *At times we use ☝️ and 👇 to make it clear whether an explanation belongs to the code snippet above or below the text.
 The :bangbang: sign is added to code examples you should run yourself.
 When you see a :bug:, we offer advice on how to debug your code with the browser's and VSC's tooling - these hints are solely to help you with your programming project and not exam material!
 Paragraphs with a 🚩are just for your information and not exam material.*